Making the choice to apply for disability can be a difficult one, especially when medical issues give you no choice.

 Because Florida has a larger number of applicants than the national average, it’s approval rate is slightly lower across the board.

-To give yourself an edge during and after your application, continue below to learn more about your local Social Security offices.
+To give yourself an edge during and after your application, continue below to learn more about your Social Security office Orlando.

 Address: 5520 Gatlin Ave #102, Orlando, FL 32812